Computational insights and the observation of SiC nanograin assembly: towards 2D silicon carbide: Introduction

 \section{Introduction}

 In the wake of the 2004 discovery of graphene, the single-atom thin form of hexagonal carbon~\cite{Geim07NM}, two-dimensional (2D) materials have attracted increasing attention.
 They can be divided into two classes: inherently layered materials bound by van der Waals interactions, including hexagonal boron nitride (hBN)~\cite{Watanabe04NM}, phosphorene~\cite{Li14NN} and transition metal dichalgonenides such as molybdenum disulphide~\cite{Wang12NN}; and those with non-planar covalent bonding in their bulk form.
 An important class of the latter consists of the remaining group-IV elements, namely Si, Ge, Sn and Pb.
-The first of these, composed on Si and named silicene~\cite{Takeda94PRB,Cahangirov09PRL}, was recently synthesized on silver substrates~\cite{Lalmi10APL,Aufray10APL,Vogt12PRL}, and further fabricated into transistors~\cite{Tao15NN}.
+The first of these, composed on Si and named silicene~\cite{Takeda94PRB,Cahangirov09PRL}, has been synthesized on silver substrates~\cite{Aufray10APL,Vogt12PRL}, and further fabricated into transistors~\cite{Tao15NN}.
 Unlike graphene, silicene exhibits a chair-like distortion of the hexagonal rings, resulting in out-of-plane corrugation.
 Like graphene, charge carriers in silicene show a Dirac dispersion at the Fermi level~\cite{Cahangirov09PRL}, although a small gap does open due to the structural distortion~\cite{Tao15NN}.

 In addition to lattices of either pure C or Si, mixed stoichiometries are possible for 2D forms of silicon carbide (2D-Si$_{x}$C$_{1-x}$)~\cite{Zhou13NL,Gao13JACS}.
 Although the \textit{s}$^2$\textit{p}$^2$ valence shell structure of Si is similar to C, its greater covalent bonding distance in most crystals inhibits \textit{p}--\textit{p} overlap, leading to \textit{sp}$^{3}$ hybridization.
 Bulk SiC exists in over 200 crystalline forms~\cite{Cheung12}, some with three-dimensional hexagonal crystal structures.
 For the isoatomic 2D form Si$_{0.5}$C$_{0.5}$ (which we will simply call 2D-SiC), a planar structure identical to graphene but with a bond distance of 1.77-1.79~\AA---compared to 1.425~\AA~for graphene, 1.89~\AA~for bulk SiC, and 2.33~\AA~for bulk silicon---and a large band gap (2.5--2.6~eV) have been predicted~\cite{Sahin09PRB,Hsueh11PRB,Lin13JMCC}.
 A recent cluster expansion study explored the space of possible C:Si mixings, finding the lowest formation energy for the isoatomic stoichiometry~\cite{Shi15AN}.
-Despite the explosion of interest in two-dimensional materials, no 2D form of SiC has yet been experimentally realized.